-Apart from being defined as a chemical substance with a chemical formula of H2O, the term may also pertain to a body of water, such as sea, rivers and lakes, and a naturally-occurring water like mineral water.
-It may also pertain to an aqueous solution of a substance, for example ammonia water, waste water.
-It is also a colloquial term for the amniotic fluid, which is a leakage of fluid prior to or in beginning labour, before the rupture of the amnion.
+Apart from being defined as a chemical substance with a chemical formula of H2O, the term may also pertain to a body of water, such as sea, rivers, and lakes, and naturally-occurring water like mineral water.
+It may also pertain to an aqueous solution of a substance, for example, ammonia water, wastewater.
+It is also a colloquial term for the amniotic fluid, which is a leakage of fluid prior to or in beginning labor, before the rupture of the amnion.

 - Rae-Dupree, J. & DuPree, P. (2019, January 1).
 4 Types of Chemical Bonds – dummies.
 Retrieved from ://www.dummies.com/education/science/anatomy/4-types-of-chemical-bonds/ Link